 The Manager strives to integrate an impact mindset in the DNA of its portfolio companies, stimulating them to take into consideration its negative footprint in day-to-day decision making.
-Therefore, each portfolio company received an overview of the reported PAI information, including potential gaps and suggestions for improvements.
 Where relevant, PIM engages in conversations with a portfolio company to address potential risks and mitigation efforts in 2024.
 PIM keeps considering the phase of the company and the stake of its investment, ensuring (suggested) actions are proportional to this.
 Note that this is the Manager's general approach to 'actions taken, actions planned and targets set for the next reference period' as set out by the SFDR regulation.
 As a note, due to the limited adverse impact caused by its portfolio companies, the Manager believes the main focus of its sustainable efforts should remain on scaling the positive impact of its companies through their innovative solutions.